-- ) payment in terms of the contract is made within 30 days; - ) the inherent project environment and institutional project risks which are beyond the control of those who are tasked to physically deliver the project are owned and are proactively mitigated; and - ) disputes between the parties to a contract are resolved quickly.

-Furthermore, an organ of state's procurement system needs to not only comply with the constitutional imperatives outlined in 6.2.2.3 but also be transparent and predictable.
+J payment in terms of the contract is made within 30 days; the inherent project environment and institutional project risks which are beyond the control of those who are tasked to physically deliver the project are owned and are proactive mitigated; and J disputes between the parties to a contract are resolved quickly.
+COI Furthermore, an organ of state's procurement system needs to not only comply with the constitutional imperatives outlined in 6.2.2.3 but also be transparent and predictable.
 This is necessary to establish trust in the procurement system.

-Government needs in addition to:

-- ) address the unintended consequences of unpredictable and harmful procurement regulatory instruments; - ) professionalise those responsible for performing client functions; and - ) establish and publish a pipeline of projects and deliver the pipeline within known timeframes to enable industry to train, equip, mobilise resources etc. to meet the demand.

-6.6 Public sector capacity building initiatives

-The client's business case, vision, values and project priorities collectively make up the client's value proposition for a project, i.e. the promise of measurable benefits resulting from the project.
-Activities associated with the planning, designing, manufacturing / fabrication, construction / installation and commissioning need to translate the client's value proposition into project outcomes which have social, economic and environmental impact and result in a product.
-Clients can influence project outcomes through:

-- f client leadership to achieve delivery value at a programme and project level; - ) governance that supports delivery by the client delivery manager and exercises accountability by the entire organisation as owner of the delivered product; and - ) procurement practices, strategies and tactics that drive the client's priority goals and value proposition, and promote effective delivery outcomes.
+Go Government needs in addition to: address the unintended consequences of unpredictable and harmful procurement regulatory instruments; J professionalise those responsible for performing client functions; and establish and publish a pipeline of projects and deliver the pipeline within known timeframes to enable industry to train, equip, mobilise resources etc. to meet the demand.
+6.6 6.6 Public sector capacity building initiatives The client's business case, vision, values and project priorities collectively make up the client's value proposition for a project, i.e. the promise of measurable benefits resulting from the project.
+Activities associated with the planning, designing, manufacturing / fabrication construction / installation and commissioning need to translate the client's value proposition into project outcomes which have social, economic and environmental impact and result in a product.
+Clients can influence project outcomes through: val pro coi inte lue proposition for a project, i.e. the promise of measurable benefits resulting from the oject.
+Activities associated with the planning, designing, manufacturing / fabrication, instruction / installation and commissioning need to translate the client's value proposition or project outcomes which have social, economic and environmental impact and result in a val pro cor into pro lue proposition for a project, i.e. the promise of measurable benefits resulting from the oject.
+Activities associated with the planning, designing, manufacturing / fabrication, instruction / installation and commissioning need to translate the client's value proposition or project outcomes which have social, economic and environmental impact and result in a val pro cor into pro lue proposition for a project, i.e. the promise of measurable benefits resulting from the oject.
+Activities associated with the planning, designing, manufacturing / fabrication, nstruction / installation and commissioning need to translate the client's value proposition o project outcomes which have social, economic and environmental impact and result in a oduct.
+Clients can influence project outcomes through: val pro con into pro lue proposition for a project, i.e. the promise of measurable benefits resulting from the oject.
+Activities associated with the planning, designing, manufacturing / fabrication, instruction / installation and commissioning need to translate the client's value proposition o project outcomes which have social, economic and environmental impact and result in a oduct.
+Clients can influence project outcomes through: client leadership to achieve delivery value at a programme and project level; governance that supports delivery by the client delivery manager and exercises

-All of these practices are within the control of the client.